(Eds: Correcting dateline)

-New Delhi, May 9 (PTI) Walmart Inc today announced acquisition of 77 per cent stake in Flipkart for about USD 16 billion (Rs 1.05 lakh crore) in the largest e-commerce deal which will give the US retailer access to the Indian online market that is estimated to grow to USD 200 billion within a decade.
+New Delhi, May 9 (PTI) Walmart Inc today said it is buying 77 per cent stake in Flipkart for about USD 16 billion (Rs 1.05 lakh crore), its biggest deal which will give the US retailer access to Indian e-commerce market that is estimated to grow to USD 200 billion within a decade.

-The deal, under which co-founder Sachin Bansal and Japans Softbank Corp Group are exiting, values Flipkart at USD 20.8 billion.
+The deal, wherein co-founder Sachin Bansal and Japans Softbank Corp Group are exiting, values Flipkart at USD 20.8 billion.
 It is the biggest M&A deal in India this year.

-"Walmarts investment includes USD 2 billion of new equity funding, which will help Flipkart accelerate growth in the future," the US-based firm said in a statement.
+"Walmarts investment includes USD 2 billion of new equity funding, which will help Flipkart accelerate growth in the future," a Walmart statement said.

 They "are also in discussions with additional potential investors who may join the round, which could result in Walmarts investment stake moving lower after the transaction is complete", the statement added.